elmtree-askmo/cloudcannon-app/content/learn/criminal-or-civil-law/explain-the-concept-of-minimal-causation-in-law-and-its-significance-in-determining-criminal-responsibility.md

 url: /learn/criminal-or-civil-law/questions/explain-the-concept-of-minimal-causation-in-law-and-its-significance-in-determining-criminal-responsibility
 score: -1.0
 related_article1:
-    id: 162171
+    id: 162182
-    title: Differentiate between direct and indirect intent in criminal law.
+    title: >-
+        What responsibilities do medical professionals have in impacting legal outcomes related to medical treatment?
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/differentiate-between-direct-and-indirect-intent-in-criminal-law
+    url: /learn/criminal-or-civil-law/questions/what-responsibilities-do-medical-professionals-have-in-impacting-legal-outcomes-related-to-medical-treatment
 related_article2:
-    id: 162199
+    id: 162194
-    title: How do social norms influence moral blameworthiness in legal contexts?
+    title: >-
+        How does recklessness contribute to criminal harassment?
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/how-do-social-norms-influence-moral-blameworthiness-in-legal-contexts
+    url: /learn/criminal-or-civil-law/questions/how-does-recklessness-contribute-to-criminal-harassment
 related_article3:
-    id: 162171
+    id: 162180
+    title: >-
-    title: Differentiate between direct and indirect intent in criminal law.
+        Define fraudulent intent and its role in criminal offenses.
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/differentiate-between-direct-and-indirect-intent-in-criminal-law
+    url: /learn/criminal-or-civil-law/questions/define-fraudulent-intent-and-its-role-in-criminal-offenses
 related_article4:
-    id: 162168
+    id: 162190
-    title: How does antisocial behavior relate to assaultive behavior and its consequences?
+    title: >-
+        Explain the concept of willful blindness in the context of possession laws.
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/how-does-antisocial-behavior-relate-to-assaultive-behavior-and-its-consequences
+    url: /learn/criminal-or-civil-law/questions/explain-the-concept-of-willful-blindness-in-the-context-of-possession-laws
 related_article5:
-    id: 162173
+    id: 162166
-    title: What is subjective recklessness and how does it differ from objective recklessness?
+    title: >-
+        What are the key medical indicators used to determine the cause of death?
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/what-is-subjective-recklessness-and-how-does-it-differ-from-objective-recklessness
+    url: /learn/criminal-or-civil-law/questions/what-are-the-key-medical-indicators-used-to-determine-the-cause-of-death
 ---

 &nbsp;